-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of complexity of the proposal must be taken into account, eg a very simple proposal with few parts will not allow candidates to achieve marks above the bottom band. - High quality of the surface preparation will be indicated by the removal of glues or marking, cutting, shaping and forming marks. - The level of skill in applying the finish will be indicated by the use of appropriate techniques and the care with which the finish is applied. - High quality of the surface finish will be indicated by the absence of runs, uneven layers of finish, uneven lustres or glosses, numerous bristles, deep brush marks.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of complexity of the proposal must be taken into account, for example a very simple proposal with few parts will not allow candidates to achieve marks above the bottom band. - The high quality of the surface preparation will be indicated by the removal of glues or marking, cutting, shaping and forming marks. - The level of skill in applying the finish will be indicated by the use of appropriate techniques and the care with which the finish is applied. - The high quality of the surface finish will be indicated by the absence of runs, uneven layers of finish, uneven lustres or glosses, numerous bristles, deep brush marks.

 Skill Design and manufacture Max marks TOTAL: 4 marks are allocated to evaluating.
-Judgements should be made on candidates' ability to evaluate their design proposal. activity 1 mark 2-3 marks 4 marks Evaluating Evaluating the design proposal 4 limited evaluation of the proposal evaluation is based on personal opinion adequate evaluation of the proposal evaluation is generally based on valid evidence effective evaluation of the proposal evaluation is based on valid evidence Further information for assessing 'Evaluating'
+Judgements should be made on the candidate's ability to evaluate their design proposal. activity 1 mark 2-3 marks 4 marks Evaluating Evaluating the design proposal 4 limited evaluation of the proposal evaluation is based on personal opinion adequate evaluation of the proposal evaluation is generally based on valid evidence effective evaluation of the proposal evaluation is based on valid evidence Further information for assessing 'Evaluating'

-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The evaluation must be based on valid evidence, eg testing or opinions of others. - Evaluations based solely on personal opinion will not allow candidates to achieve marks above the bottom band.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The evaluation must be based on valid evidence, for example testing or opinions of others. - Evaluations based solely on personal opinion will not allow candidates to achieve marks above the bottom band.